Some decisions are easy: Chocolate birthday cake? Yes. Cuddling newborn puppies? Of course. Swimming in shark-infested waters? Probably not.

-You might think trying to stay healthy is an easy decision that trumps all other options—until you’re faced with the choice of, say, spending money on an annual check-up or investing in a gym membership.
+You might think trying to stay healthy is another easy decision—until you’re faced with the choice of, say, spending money on an annual check-up or investing in a gym membership.
 In those moments, even the most health conscious among us can feel like a limited budget is causing a lose-lose situation.

 And if we know one thing about the relationship between stress and health, it's that it's cyclical: Chronic finance anxieties can trigger your body to release more stress hormones that, over time, weaken your immune system, according to the American Psychological Association.
 That means more sick days from work or even more doctor’s visits, which—you guessed it—can feed into your financial stress.
 Wash.
 Rinse.
 Repeat.
 Millennials in particular who report extreme money stress are significantly more likely than their less-stressed peers to rate their health as fair or poor.

-It's time to break the cycle of financial concerns turning into literal headaches.
-And it doesn't have to be complicated.
-Something as basic as setting budget priorities can serve as a booster shot to your physical well-being.
+Your financial concerns don't have to turn into literal headaches.
+Something as basic as creating a budget can serve as a booster shot to your physical well-being.
 Sounds too good to be true?
-According to a recent study from the Olin Business School at Washington University in St. Louis, people who contributed to a 401(k) were actually more likely to take steps to improve their health.
+According to a study from the Olin Business School at Washington University in St. Louis, people who contributed to a 401(k) were actually more likely to take steps to improve their health.

 "There is a positive correlation between what you're doing to save money or control spending and your feeling about yourself and your feelings of competency and accomplishment," says Kerrie Thompson, a licensed clinical social worker and psychotherapist in New York City.